scalameta/mdoc/website/blog/2018-12-30-introduction.md

 Some observations:

 - we had to make changes in the document to migrate from REPL semantics to program semantics.
-The migration can't be automated and you sacrifice flexibility in variable naming and implicits usage by migrating to mdoc.
+The migration can't be automated because it requires renaming variables and reorganizing the implicit scope.
-- for cold performance, mdoc takes 10 seconds while tut takes 21 seconds.
+- for cold performance, mdoc takes 10 seconds while tut takes 21 seconds to process a 500 line markdown document with 32 evaluated code fences.
 My theory is that the primary reason for this difference is REPL semantics vs. program semantics.
-- for hot performance, mdoc takes 2.4 seconds while tut takes between 21 and 28 seconds.
+- for hot performance, mdoc processes the same document in 2.4 seconds while tut takes between 21 and 28 seconds.
 Under `--watch` mode, mdoc reuses the same compiler instance between runs allowing the JVM to warm up.
 I suspect tut can enjoy similar speedups by introducing a `--watch` mode.
-- mdoc reports compile errors for invalid documents in 0.8 seconds while it takes 22 seconds for the REPL.
-The reason for this difference is likely the fact that the REPL compiles and evaluates each leading statement in the document to reach the compile error (which appeared late in the document) while mdoc typechecks the entire document before evaluating the expressions.
+- mdoc reports compile errors for invalid documents in 0.8 seconds while it takes 22 seconds for tut.
+The reason for this difference is likely the fact that the REPL needs to compile and evaluate each leading statement in the document to reach the compile error (which appeared late in the document) while mdoc typechecks the entire document before evaluating the statements.

 ## Conclusion